AllyCoding/IFN646ChestX-RayAnalysis/README.md

 In order to run the program, the following steps should take place
 1) Download the COVIDx CXR-2 dataset from Kaggle (https://www.kaggle.com/datasets/andyczhao/covidx-cxr2?select=competition_test)
-2) Unzip the dataset file and then add the juypter noteebok file in the same directory
+2) Unzip the dataset file and then add the juypter notebook file in the same directory